 If your email messages contain a URL or domain that is blocked by one of these services, you will have difficulty delivering email reliably.

 If all else fails

-If you’re having trouble delivering marketing or transactional email, consider using a service like SendGrid.
+If you’re having trouble delivering hosted email on behalf of your clients, consider using a service like MailChannels.
 Specialized services may do a better job of delivering your email, by optimizing the way that your email is sent.
 These services cost very little to use (in many cases, they are free).